Guide: Buying Investment Property in Australia

 You may not realize it, but most Australian property investors have to pay tax upfront.
 This is known as stamp duty.

-If you don’t know what stamp duty is, you may be shocked to find you have to pay tens of thousands of pounds on top of a deposit.
+If you don’t know what stamp duty is, you may be shocked to find you have to pay tens of thousands on top of a deposit.

 The tax amount you have to pay will depend on your state.